AmateurECE/twardyece-blog/_posts/2024-11-16-Stop-Force-Fitting-Layered-Architecture-Styles.md

 company has been responsible for increasingly large and complex systems.
 There are two books that are highly influential for those with architectural influence on our team: Robert Martin's _Clean Architecture_ and Eric Evan's _Domain-Driven Design_.

 I want it to be clear that I _love_ these books.
 There's a reason they're ubiquitous, and they describe incredibly powerful ways to manage complexity in scalable software systems.
+These two architecture styles generate layered systems and encourage teams to extract rich domain interactions and abstract them away from the details of the implementation.
+These are very powerful and important tools.

 However, I think we're doing a disservice by not also promoting _other_ books within the team.
-These two architecture styles generate layered software systems that encourage teams towards extracting rich domain interactions and abstracting them away from the details of the implementation.
-These are very powerful and important tools.

-Unfortunately, the software in many of the products we design simply _does not exhibit rich interactions between domain concepts_.
+Unfortunately, the software in many of the products we design simply _does not exhibit rich domain behavior_.
 That's not to say the product itself doesn't have knowledge of the concepts from the domain (though sometimes they don't).
-Often, however, the "interesting bits" are implemented in hardware, because in the eyes of the FDA, the software is guaranteed to fail during the lifespan of the product.
+Often, however, the "interesting bits" are implemented in hardware.
+This is often an intentional mitigation, because in the eyes of the FDA, the software is guaranteed to fail during the lifespan of the product.

 For example, in my current product, there is a laparoscopic instrument that exposes a lighting element and a camera feed to the system.
 My product